jdok8/powerbi-personal-finance/README.md

 	    transactions[transaction]
     )

-Classifying transactions into "Internal transfer," "Initial account balance," "Expense," or "Income" based on their original type and amount:
+Classifying transactions into "Internal transfer," "initial account balance," "expense," or "income" based on their original type and amount:

     transaction_type =
     IF(